 What are bisphosphonates?

 Bisphosphonates are a class of drugs that prevent the loss of bone mass.
-Risedronate (Actonel®), ibandronate (Boniva®), Alendronate (Fosamax®), pamidronate (Aredia®), and etidronate (Didronel®) are examples of bisphosphonates, but there are others.
+Some examples of bisphosphonates are Risedronate (Actonel®), ibandronate (Boniva®), Alendronate (Fosamax®), pamidronate (Aredia®), and etidronate (Didronel®).
 They are commonly used for the treatment of osteoporosis (higher fracture risks due to loss of bone density).
 They are also used in the treatment of Gaucher disease.
 For more information on Gaucher disease, see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/gaucher-disease-pregnancy/pdf/.
 Bisphosphonates work to decrease the rate of bone remodeling (a normal process that replaces old bone with new bone deposits).

 Based on theoretical concerns about the effects on fetal bones, treatment with bisphosphonates is usually stopped before conception.
 However, in three women with severe bone disease, bisphosphonates were used prior to and in early pregnancy, with some evidence that normal pregnancy bone loss was lessened.